How Much Does It Cost to Paint the Exterior of a House in 2025?

 Per Floor

-A two-story home can cost as much as 50% more to paint than a one-story home.
-The harder it is to reach an area, the more time is spent adjusting scaffolding and ladders.
-More time spent on a job equals higher costs.
+Painting a two-story home can cost up to 50% more than painting a one-story home.
+The harder it is to reach an area, the more time painters spend adjusting scaffolding and ladders, which means higher costs for you.

-Painting a small house runs from $1,500 to $3,500.
-A 1,000-square-foot home with little prep on one story might only take $1,500 in some areas, while the same square footage in a two-story house with limited accessibility might reach $4,000 or more
+For example, painting a small house runs from $1,500 to $3,500.
+A 1,000-square-foot, single-story home with little prep work might only cost $1,500 in some areas, while the same square footage in a two-story house with limited accessibility might reach $4,000 or more.

 Height adds cost.
 Expect these increases: